Celebrate Your Community Hero

 Jennifer Mantifel providing joy to children

-by Leanne C, over 3 years ago
+by Leanne C, about 4 years ago

 Jennifer Mantifel has been a true hero to our children in Greenbank.
 She works as an ECE at Greenbank Public School and has helped my daughter adapt and remain resilient throughout this pandemic.
 She is always encouraging and has a smile on her face for all of her kiddos.
 As well, she has been part of the Greenbank Lions Club organizing a scavenger hunt for the kids around Greenbank based on the book, “A porcupine in a pine tree”.